Find out more

 More Than A Match

-More Than a Match is an informative guide book on being a Living Kidney Donor for a loved one or close friend who has kidney failure and needs a life- saving transplant.
+More Than a Match is an informative guide book on being a Living Kidney Donor for a loved one, family member or close friend who has kidney failure and needs a life- saving transplant.

-The book narrates the personal and emotional journey of a family who unite together as living donors to try and save the life of one of their own who needs a life-saving kidney transplant.
+The book narrates the personal and emotional journey of a family who unite together to help a member of the family who needs a kidney transplant.

-This book will inspire you to become a living organ donor and change someone’s life forever.
+This book can inspire you to become a living kidney donor and change someone’s life forever.